Ghosts/Imbue-js/README.md

 ![Imbue logo](https://github.com/ghosts/imbue/blob/master/logo.png)

-Imbue was designed to replace some of the core features of jQuery, and provide a limited set of useful shortcuts and extensions on top of the standard NodeList, HTMLElement, and HTMLDocument prototypes.
+Imbue was designed to replace some of the core features of jQuery, and provide a limited set of useful shortcuts and extensions on top of the standard NodeList, HTMLElement, HTMLDocument, and Array prototypes.

 Some useful notes about Imbue: